silastittes/lasthenia_curves/README.md

 Data and code for "Grow where you thrive, or where only you can survive?
-An analysis of performance curve evolution in a clade with diverse habitat affinities"
+An analysis of performance curve evolution in a clade with diverse habitat affinities".

 The manuscript is currently in review.
 Below are some details about how this repository is organized for those interested in reproducing analyses reported in the paper.